-Straightforward transcriptions can be complated in a few hours and come with a very high accuracy rate of over 99%.
+Straightforward transcriptions can be completed in a few hours and come with a very high accuracy rate of over 99%.
 Captions and subtitles for videos are also available as a service, and are FCC, ADA, and Section 508.
-Both sets of services are charged at $1 per minute.
+Both sets of services are charged at $1.25 per minute.

-Translation services are also available for over 35 languages, and are charged at 10c per word.
-Perhaps of more interest is the foreign subtitles service for video, which is an additional feature other services tend not to offer directly, and this is charged at between $3-7 per minute depending on the task.
+Rev also provide a foreign subtitles service for video, which is an additional feature other services tend not to offer directly, and this is charged at between $3-7 per minute depending on the task.

 What also makes Rev stand out is that it manages to achieve one of the best balances between transcription speed and error rate.
 In terms of speed it's relatively fast, rather than blindingly fast, but where it really comes up trumps is in its low error rate.

 Temi offers an automated voice transcription service at an affordable price.
-Their service gets used by ESPN, The Wall Street Journal, and PBS among their 10,000+ customers.
+The claim their service has been used by ESPN, The Wall Street Journal, and PBS among their 10,000+ customers.